ga-curriculum/responsive-design-v2/functional-hamburger-nav/README.md

   <span class="subhead">Functional Hamburger Nav</span>
 </h1>

 **Learning Objective:** By the end of this lesson, the learner will understand how to create a functional hamburger navigation menu using pure CSS.
-This will include using a checkbox for toggling visibility and styling the menu to improve user experience.
+This will include using a checkbox to toggle visibility and styling the menu to improve user experience.

-In order to make our navbar functional using pure CSS, we're going to overhaul most of the code from the `Media Queries` lesson.

 ## Setting up our navbar

+We will overhaul most of the code we've written so far before we begin.

-In our `index.html` we'll keep our `css/style.css` linked.
+In our `index.html`, we'll keep our `css/style.css` linked.

-We're going for a slightly different look this time, ditching the hamburger emoji for a more classic navbar style.
+We're going for a slightly different look, ditching the hamburger emoji for a more classic navbar style.

-Replace your existing HTML `<header>` with the following code:
+Replace your existing HTML with the following code:

 ```html
 <header class="header">